We use some essential cookies to make this website work.

-To advise and assist the Forestry Commission by:
+To advise and assist the Devolved Administrations of GB by:

 2. Assessing the need for information on any aspect of the timber and forest product trade, or trade resources such as labour and machinery